Electric Vehicles

 Applicant Eligibility:

-• Residents within the South Coast Air Quality Management District are qualified to receive either a $250, $300 or $500 rebate towards installing a Level 2 charger.
+• Residents within the South Coast Air Quality Management District are qualified to receive rebates up to $500 towards the purchase of a Level 2 EV charger.
 This rebate is only towards hardware costs, and not towards the cost of permits, installation, electrical upgrades, etc. EV chargers that are included with the purchase of the vehicle are not eligible for a rebate.
-An upgraded Level 2 charger that is purchased for an additional cost does qualify for a rebate.
-A receipt for the purchase of a Level 2 charger is required.
+An upgraded Level 2 EV charger that is purchased for an additional cost does qualify for a rebate.
+A receipt for the purchase of a Level 2 EV charger is required.

 • Low Income Eligibility:

-• Low income residents are eligible to receive the higher level rebate of $500.
-If the cost of hardware is less than $500, then the rebate will be the maximum cost of the hardware cost based on the receipt.
+• Low income residents are eligible to receive a rebate of up to $500.
+However, if the cost of hardware islessthan $500, then the rebate will be the maximum cost of the hardware cost based on the receipt (minus tax).

-• To receive a low income rebate, one proof of low income qualification from the last 12 months is required: first page of utility bill showing that applicant receives the utility’s low income rate (CARE), or CalWORKS or TANF membership card.
+• To receive a low income rebate, one proof of low income qualification from the last 12 months is required: first page of utility bill showing that applicant receives the utility’s low income rate (CARE or FERA), or CalWORKS or TANF membership card.

 EV Charger Eligibility: